2 Poems

 furiously, ALMOST ABOUT TO TELL ME WHICH,

-but thinks better of it, & - ‘furiously’ - makes off around the corner -
+but thinks better of it, & - ‘furiously’ - makes off around the corner -then

 a little put out at this sudden loss of readers.